Bodo

 - Housing And Living Arrangements

-- Traditional Bodo houses are made of bamboo and thatch, reflecting sustainable living practices.
-Extended families often live together.
+- Traditional Bodo homes are made of bamboo and thatch, reflecting their sustainable use of local materials.
+Modern housing developments are also emerging.

 - Nutrition And Dietary Norms